-Attic Mold - Treatment or Removal?
+Attic Mold - Treatment & Removal

 The mold remediation industry is inundated with techniques to treat attic mold.
 Wire brushing, HEPA vacuuming, dry ice blasting, coatings with mold killing swords (seriously – this exists), the list is quite long.
 One would assume this plethora of options would allow the best solutions to rise to the top and eventually the dubious techniques would fall away.
 This assumption would be very wrong.